maintainer-org/maintainer/README.md

 ### Generate AUTHORS.md

 contributor subcommand will generate AUTHORS just like [moby/moby](https://github.com/moby/moby/blob/master/AUTHORS) does.
 It gives the contributors more passion to contribute.

+### Generate README.md related text

+readme subcommand contains some subcommands:

+* `toc` subcommand, which could generate table of contents(TOC) for README.md.
+It is supported with [gh-md-toc](https://github.com/ekalinin/github-markdown-toc), so you need to install it before the subcommand is called.

 ### Recommend badges for you (Soon)